ansible-collections/community.mongodb/README.md

 Any contribution is welcome and we only ask contributors to:
 * Provide *at least* integration tests for any contribution.
-* Create an issues for any significant contribution that would change a large portion of the code base.
+* Create an issue for any significant contribution that would change a large portion of the codebase.

 ## License